xavicampa/appsync-workshop/README.md

 ```
 git clone https://github.com/xavicampa/appsync-workshop.git
 ```
-3. Execute `provision.sh`, do not specify any `Instance ID` on the first run, simply press Enter:
+3. Execute `provision.sh`.
+Empty `Instance ID` on the first run is fine, simply press Enter:

 ```bash
 cd appsync-workshop
 bash provision.sh

 ```
-*Pay attention to any errors happening *after* the Provisioning message*
+Errors are expected on the first run, as it tries to clean up leftovers from pervious executions. *Pay attention to any errors happening *after* the Provisioning message*

 4. Copy the final output of the script into your notepad for later use